Master of Science in Industrial Engineering Overview

 This option requires 33 units of credit to complete, three more than the 30 required for the other options.

-At least one three-unit course must be completed at the 600 level in the SIE department with a grade of “B” or above.
 Additional coursework will be decided between you and your faculty advisor.
 Not all of our 600-level courses are offered online each semester.
 Please check with the department and your faculty advisor before registering.

 Required Courses (9 units)

 Statistical methodology of estimation, testing hypotheses, goodness-of-fit, nonparametric methods, and decision theory as it relates to engineering practice.
 Significant emphasis on the underlying statistical modeling and assumptions.
 Graduate-level requirements include additionally more difficult homework assignments.

 SIE 540 Survey of Optimization Methods: Survey of methods including network flows, integer programming, nonlinear programming, and dynamic programming.
 Model development and solution algorithms are covered.
 Grading: Regular grades are awarded for this course: A B C D E. May be convened with SIE 440.

 SIE 545 Fundamentals of Optimization: Unconstrained and constrained optimization problems from a numerical standpoint.
 Topics include variable metric methods, optimality conditions, quadratic programming, penalty and barrier function methods, interior point methods, successive quadratic programming methods.